alexmllo/zk-hashes/README.md

 # zk-lib: Zero-knowledge Library for hash functions

 This repository constains the implementation of two Zero-Knowledge Proof (ZK) libraries for ZK-Friendly Hash Functions named zk-lib and zk-dusk, developed as part of the bachelor thesis.
-The libraries provides various hash functions and also their zero-knowledge circuit implementation in Plonky2 and PLONK, proof systems for generating zero-knowledge proofs.
+The libraries provides various hash functions and also their zero-knowledge circuit implementation in Plonky2 and PLONK proof systems for generating zero-knowledge proofs, in the Rust programming language

 ## Requirements
 To use this library, ensure you satisfy one of the following prerequisites: